Yaroslav Halan: Assassination

-Yaroslav Halan was assassinated on 24 October 1949 in his home office, which was situated at Hvadiyska street in Lviv.
+Halan was assassinated on 24 October 1949 in his home office, which was situated at Hvadiyska street in Lviv.
 He received eleven blows to the head with an axe.
-His blood spilled on the manuscript of his new article, Greatness of the Liberated Human, which celebrated the tenth anniversary of the annexation of Western Ukraine with the Ukrainian SSR.
+His blood spilled on the manuscript of his new article, Greatness of the Liberated Human, which celebrated the tenth anniversary of the Soviet annexation of western Ukraine.

-The killers – two students of the Lviv Forestry Technical Institute, Ilariy Lukashevych and Mykhailo Stakhur – committed the assassination after receiving the appropriate order from the OUN leadership.
+The killers – two students of the Lviv Forestry Technical Institute, Ilariy Lukashevych and Mykhailo Stakhur – were accused of orchestrating the assassination at the behest of the OUN's leadership.
 On the eve of the murder Lukashevych gained the writer's confidence, so the students were let into the house.
 They came to the apartment under the pretext of being discriminated against at the university and seeking his help.
 When Lukashevych gave a signal, Stakhur attacked the writer with the axe.
 After Stakhur was convinced that Halan was dead, they tied up the housekeeper and escaped.

-The Ministry of the State Security (MGB) accused the Ukrainian nationalists of his murder, while the OUN claimed that it was a Soviet provocation in order to start a new wave of repressions against locals.
+The Ministry of the State Security (MGB) accused the Ukrainian nationalists for his murder, while the OUN claimed that it was a Soviet provocation in order to start a new wave of repressions against locals.

 Nikita Khrushchev, the leader of the Ukrainian SSR at that time, took personal control of the investigation.
-In 1951, the MGB agent Bohdan Stashynsky infiltrated into the OUN underground network and managed to find Stakhur, who himself bragged about the assassination of Halan.
+In 1951, the MGB agent Bohdan Stashynsky infiltrated into the OUN underground network and managed to find Stakhur, who himself bragged about assassinating Halan.
 He was arrested on 10 July, and afterwards fully admitted his responsibility for the crime during the trial.
-According to Stakhur, he did that because of the writer's critical statements on the Organization of Ukrainian Nationalists, Ukrainian Insurgent Army and the Vatican.
+According to Stakhur, he did that because of the writer's critical statements against the Organization of Ukrainian Nationalists, Ukrainian Insurgent Army and the Vatican.

-On 16 October 1951 the military tribunal of the Carpathian Military District sentenced Mykhailo Stakhur to death by hanging: the court hall applauded the announcement of the verdict.
-The verdict was enforced on the same day.
+On 16 October 1951 the military tribunal of the Carpathian Military District sentenced Mykhailo Stakhur to death by hanging.
+He was executed the same day.

-Some contemporary Ukrainian historians and journalists put forward the hypothesis that Halan was killed by the Soviets.
-However, nowadays the fact of the OUN guilt proved with the numerous pieces of evidence is widely recognized by the vast majority of historians.